-Nonetheless, optimizing your meta descriptions is a crucial part of on-page SEO so, in this article, we’ll show you how to write a great meta description & how Rank Math makes that easier than ever.
+Nonetheless, optimizing your meta descriptions is a crucial part of on-page SEO, so in this knowledgebase article, we’ll walk you through how to write a great meta description & how Rank Math makes it easier than ever.

 Here is what the meta description looks like: